The Lab Ray

 Secret Laboratory Map

 To access the Secret Laboratory, you must first turn in all nine map pieces (at the same time) from your inventory at the Treasure Maps page.
+Turning in these pieces will grant your account permanent access to the Lab Ray.
+It will also award 10-15k Neopoints (despite this, you are still allowed to turn in the pieces on side accounts).

 These Secret Laboratory Map pieces are primarily given out through the following means: